ropensci/weatherOz/README.md

 The data available is a mirror of the DPIRD Weather API endpoints.
 Rainfall estimates are also available at virtual stations (_i.e._ where no observational data is present) and is sourced from the Doppler radar service provided by the Bureau of Meteorology under license.

-## Notes on Data and API Endpoints

-Note that the data are not static and may be replaced with improved data.
-Also please note that SILO may be unavailable between 11am and 1pm (Brisbane time) each Wednesday and Thursday to allow for essential system maintenance.

-Please also note that not all exposed endpoints of the DPIRD APIs have associated functions.
-Development is ongoing.
-While we are responsive to user requests, we don't make any commitments about speed of delivery.

-## References
-Stone, G., Dalla Pozza, R., Carter J., & McKeon, G. (2019).
-Long Paddock: climate risk and grazing information for Australian rangelands and grazing communities. _The Rangeland Journal_, 41, 225–232

 ## Installation instructions

 You can install the development version of {wrapique} like so: